DavidMercier/NIMS/README.rst

 - Young's modulus and Hardness of bulk materials;

-- Young's modulus of thin films on a substrate (for a bilayer or a multilayer sample (3 layers on a substrate));
+- Young's modulus of a thin film on a substrate or on a multilayer sample (3 layers on a substrate));

-- Generate Python script for FEM simulation of indentation test on multilayer sample with ABAQUS 6.12.
+- Generate Python script for FEM simulation of indentation test on bulk or multilayer sample with ABAQUS 6.12.

 Author
 ------